 The remainder of the paper is organized as follows.
 Section 2 presents the empirical model and the identification strategy.
 It also describes the data and the estimation procedure.
-Section 3 presents the main results of the paper, and section 4 contains a number of robustness checks.
+Section 3 presents the main results of the paper, and section 4 conducts a sensitivity analysis.
 Section 5 concludes.